 A good water shoe that’s available on the market for men, women, and kids is the Aleader shoe.
 Whether it’s sunny or raining, I use these shoes on the deck.
 They’re lightweight and are made of a mesh so your feet really breath.
 These shoes don’t slip, unlike my deck shoes that have had me flying all the time.

 So, I use my Aleader Shoes on the deck and I also use them when it’s raining or when we’re going to shore for a walk, hike or anytime where my feet might get wet.
 I also wear them when flip flops won’t provide enough support.

-With the possibility for rocks or urchins in the water I often wear these shoes to get the dinghy back in the water.
-I know my feet are protected AND I can simply rinse the saltwater off when I’m back on the boat.
+With the possibility of rocks or urchins in the water I often wear these shoes to get the dinghy back in the water.
+I know my feet are protected AND I can simply rinse the salt water off when I’m back on the boat.

 The only downside of these Aleader shoes is that they have large holes along the bottom which are great for support and anti-slip matters but bad for getting little pebbles in them.
 Whenever we return to the boat, I always wash the shoes and make sure to pull out any pebbles that got stuck.

 4. One pair of nice shoes.
 Another good shoe to bring with you is something slightly more dressy for those nights when you want to dress up a bit.
 You can either bring a nice pair of sandals or something like these patten leather shoes (see video).
 Mold doesn’t grow on them and there’s nothing that can corrode.

 Our Top Tips for Shoes On A Boat In The Tropics

 - No metal, gemstones or zippers.
 They’ll all corrode eventually and look terrible

 - If you’re going to have shoes with canvas on them consider keeping them in a vacuum bag to prevent them from absorbing moisture and getting moldy.
 You can put a bag of silicon in with them too.